Jersey Giants are the largest chicken breed in the world.

 They are not flighty or overactive and they enjoy hunting up bugs and other goodies to add to their diet.

 If you cannot let them free range then make sure their pen is large enough to accommodate them adequately.
+Read how much space do chickens need for more help.

 They can fly a little but rarely do so unless they are alarmed or frightened.